 In general, the best indicator of how the market is being valued can be found in its price-to-earnings ratio, or P/E (which is also used to value individual stocks).
-By dividing the aggregate price of the stock market by all of the company’s earnings, you arrive at the price investors will pay for $1 of the company’s earnings or profit.
+By dividing the aggregate price of the stock market by all of the companies' earnings, you arrive at the price that investors will pay for $1 of earnings or profit.
 The lower the P/E ratio, the cheaper (more undervalued) the stock market.

 By examining the market’s historical P/E ratio, and comparing it to its current ratio, you get an idea of the stock market's relative value.
-For example, as of March 13, 2020, the mean average P/E ratio of the S&P 500 is 15.78 and the current P/E ratio of the S&P 500 is 20.38.
-The difference between the two shows that it's 29% overvalued.
+For example, as of March 13, 2020, the mean P/E ratio of the S&P 500 was 15.78 and the current P/E ratio of the S&P 500 was 20.38.
+The difference between the two shows that it was 29% overvalued.

 Basically, the stock market can stay overvalued for a long time before it corrects itself.
-So this alone isn’t enough to predict when a crash will occur.
+So, that alone isn’t enough to predict when a crash will occur.

 What Is Financial Engineering or Contraption?

 Hindsight is 20/20, and pinpointing the prior financial contraptions is easier than predicting the future culprits.
 The dotcom crash was facilitated, in part, by investors’ irrational enthusiasm for all technology-related stocks.
-The more recent stock market crash of 2008 was partially due to the mispricing of mortgage derivative securities, a complicated financially engineered product.
+The more recent stock market crash of 2008 was partially due to the mispricing of mortgage derivative securities, which are complicated financially engineered products.